emqx/cloud-docs/en_US/deployments/user_session_limit.md

 2. Click **Configure Limit** to enable the feature.

-3. Configure the following options for the username quota.
+3. Configure the following options for the user session limit.

    - **Max Sessions Per Username**: Defines the maximum number of MQTT sessions allowed for each username, with a default of `100`.
 This option applies to all usernames, except for those in the whitelist.